Mike Liut: Hartford Whalers (1985–1990)

+Washington Capitals (1990–1992)

 He was traded to the Washington Capitals late in the campaign of the 1989–90 NHL season in exchange for forward Yvon Corriveau on March 5, 1990, leaving Hartford holding fourteen franchise goaltending records and sharing six other records.
 With the Capitals, Liut joined another veteran, Don Beaupre, in handling the goaltending duties and his acquisition proved important in the post season when Beaupre was felled by an injury pressing Liut into service versus the New York Rangers.
 Liut won three straight games, including the last two in overtime to send the Capitals to their first ever semi-final berth to face the Boston Bruins, where they were swept out of the playoffs.
 His heroics versus the Rangers would prove to be his last hurrah.
 Liut also posted the league's best goals-against average, a 2.53, while splitting time between the Whalers and Capitals, in 1989–90.
 He would spend two more seasons with the Capitals but had difficulty maintaining his workhorse status because of an injured back, an ailment that led to his retirement in 1991–92.
 Liut was the last active WHA goalie in the NHL upon his retirement.
 In his professional career (WHA/NHL), Liut went 324–310–78 as a starter.

 Following his playing career, Liut joined the University of Michigan as an assistant coach in 1995 until the end of the 1997–98 season.
 He received a law degree in 1995, and now heads the ice hockey division at global sports management leader Octagon.

 Liut is a second cousin of former NHL player Ron Francis (who was also his teammate on the Whalers).
 Liut was amongst a handful of goaltenders to sport a plain white mask throughout his NHL career, opting not to use customized artwork on his mask.